samlanka/RevEnggPolicy/README.md

         "FHFFHFHF",
         "FFFHFFFS"

-Execute RevEngg_pol.ipynb to find optimal reverse policy
+Increase the number of episodes and execute RevEngg_pol.ipynb to find optimal reverse policy